tidepool-org/urchin/example_user_story.md

 Using Jane's Account
 ------------
 Log in using Jane's credentials.
-For frequent use, we recommend using "remember me."
+For frequent use, we recommend checking "remember me."

 Like Johnny, Jane can see all of Johnny's notes in the feed.
 Jane can add notes for Johnny, and edit the notes she created.
 She can delete the notes she created.

 Jane frequently checks Johnny's blood sugar in the middle of the night to be sure Johnny is not experiencing hyperglycemia, extremely high blood sugar levels, or hypoglycemia, extremely low blood sugar levels.
 As long as Jane is logged in, as soon as Blip Notes opens, a new note pops up.
 This is so it is quick and easy to add notes in the middle of the night, and even at other times of day.